 BEIJING — Full-scale development of Japan’s next major space launcher will begin on April 1, following the formal, and expected, selection of Mitsubishi Heavy Industries (MHI) as prime contractor.
 Chosen by the Japan Aerospace Exploration Agency (JAXA), MHI will develop, build and operate the rocket, which will be based on the current H-IIA and related H-IIB series, according to MHI and JAXA.
 A new engine fueled by liquid hydrogen, the LE-X, has been under development as the ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "MHI Confirmed To Build Next Japanese Space Launcher".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "MHI Confirmed To Build Next Japanese Space Launcher".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.